pjungwir/ios-async-talk/talk/slides.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.notes Here is the code to parse the JSON, just in case you''re interested.
+.notes Here is the code to parse the JSON, just in case you're interested.
 .notes Pretty easy, even with no libraries!
 .notes NSJSONSerialization requires iOS 5+
 .notes What if we want to parse on a background thread also?